Franklin Sousley: Early life

 Sousley was born in Hill Top, Kentucky, the second child born to Merle Duke Sousley (1899–1934) and Goldie Mitchell (November 9, 1904 – March 14, 1988).
 When he was two years old, his five-year-old brother, Malcolm Brooks Sousley (November 24, 1923 – May 30, 1928), died due to appendicitis.
 Franklin attended a two-room schoolhouse in nearby Elizaville, and attended Fleming County High School in nearby Flemingsburg from ninth to twelfth grade.
 His younger brother Julian was born in May 1933, and his father died due to diabetes complications a year later, at age 35.
 At only nine years old, Franklin was the sole male-figure in the family, and assisted his mother in raising Julian.
 Sousley graduated from Fleming High School in May 1943, and resided in Dayton, Ohio as a worker in a refrigerator factory.

 World War II

 U.S. Marine Corps

 Sousley received his draft notice, and chose to join the United States Marine Corps on January 5, 1944.
-He was sent to the Marine Corps Recruit Depot, San Diego, California.
+He was sent to Marine Corps Recruit Depot San Diego, California.
 On March 15, he joined E Company, 2nd Battalion, 28th Marine Regiment, Fifth Marine Division at Camp Pendleton, California.
 In September, the 5th Division was sent to Hawaii for more training to prepare for the invasion of Iwo Jima.
 On November 22, he was promoted to private first class.